grafana/developer-advocacy/projects/Grafana Office Hours/GOH - Loki Adaptive Logs.md

 		- Sampling types and which one they decided on
 		- In which component of Loki are the logs dropped?
 		- How do we ensure that important diagnostic information isn't lost during log reduction?
+		- What where the differnces between adaptive metrics vs adaptive logs?
+Did you have to build it from scratch?
+		- Any road blocks you ran into?
+What made it an insteresting project to work on?
 	- How well do Adaptive Logs scale with microservices-based systems?
 - Enabling Adaptive Logs
 	- Are there any reasons *not* to enable Adaptive Logs?